Why market to college students?

-Students are smarter and savvier than their reputation lets on, and they’re teaching enterprising marketers some valuable lessons about their future customers.
-Among them are several reasons they’re worth a slice of your offline and online marketing budget:
+Students are teaching enterprising marketers some valuable lessons about their future customers.
+Among them are several reasons why they are worth a slice of your offline and online marketing budget:

 - The college market is geographically stable.

 - More than 15 million U.S. college students spend more than $200 billion annually.